sailoog/openplotter-documentation/en/wiring-digital-sensors.md

 For a special digital sensor (closed by default), you have to configure it as "Pull up" and connect it between selected GPIO pin and GND pin.

 It is not a problem if you make a mistake connecting to GND or +3.3v but be careful and avoid the +5v pin.
+It isn't a bad idea to add a 1 kOhm resitor into the circuit.

 ![](common_sw.png)